-1 In the fourth year of the reign of King Darius, on the fourth day of Chislev, the ninth month, the message of the LORD came to Zechariah.
-2 The city of Bethel had sent Sharezer and Regem-melech and their men, to entreat the favor of the LORD, 3 and to ask the priests of the house of the LORD of hosts, and the prophets "Should I continue to mourn in the fifth month, separating myself, as I have done for many years?"
-4 Then this message of the LORD of hosts came to me: 5 Tell all the people of the land and the priests, "When you fasted and mourned in the fifth and in the seventh month, for these seventy years, did you really fast for me?
-6 When you eat and when you drink, do you not eat for yourselves, and drink for yourselves?
-7 Wasn't it this which the LORD proclaimed by the earlier prophets, when Jerusalem was inhabited and prosperous, and her towns surrounding her and the Negreb and the Shephelah were inhabited?"
+In the fourth year of the reign of King Darius, on the fourth day of Chislev, the ninth month, the message of the LORD came to Zechariah.
+The city of Bethel had sent Sharezer and Regem-melech and their men, to entreat the favour of the LORD, and to ask the priests of the house of the LORD of hosts, and the prophets "Should I continue to mourn in the fifth month, separating myself, as I have done for many years?"
+Then this message of the LORD of hosts came to me: Tell all the people of the land and the priests, "When you fasted and mourned in the fifth and in the seventh month, for these seventy years, did you really fast for me?
+When you eat and when you drink, do you not eat for yourselves, and drink for yourselves?
+Wasn't it this which the LORD proclaimed by the earlier prophets, when Jerusalem was inhabited and prosperous, and her towns surrounding her and the Negreb and the Shephelah were inhabited?"

-8 The LORD gave this message to Zechariah: 9 The LORD of hosts says, execute true judgments.
+The LORD gave this message to Zechariah: The LORD of hosts says, execute true judgements.
 Show kindness and mercy to each other.
-10 Do not oppress the widow or the orphan, the resident alien or the poor.
+Do not oppress the widow or the orphan, the resident alien or the poor.
 Let none of you devise evil against another in your hearts.

-11 But they refused to listen, and turned a stubborn shoulder, and stopped their ears so they wouldn't hear.
-12 They made their hearts as hard as stone so they wouldn't accept the teaching and the words that the LORD of hosts had sent by his spirit through the earlier prophets.
-Great was the anger of the LORD of hosts: 13 I called and they would not hear, so they call and I do not hear, says the LORD of hosts.
-14 I scattered them by a whirlwind out among nations unknown to them.
+But they refused to listen, and turned a stubborn shoulder, and stopped their ears so they wouldn't hear.
+They made their hearts as hard as stone so they wouldn't accept the teaching and the words that the LORD of hosts had sent by his spirit through the earlier prophets.
+Great was the anger of the LORD of hosts: I called and they would not hear, so they call and I do not hear, says the LORD of hosts.
+I scattered them by a whirlwind out amongst nations unknown to them.
 The land was left desolate behind them, with no one crossing or returning, for they made the pleasant land a desolation.

-Promises that the Scattered Exiles Will Return and the Lord's Rule be Widely Acknowledged
+Promises that the Scattered Exiles Will Return and the Lord's Rule be Widely Acknowledged and will dwell in the midst of Jerusalem and Jerusalem will be called, 'The City of Truth'

-1Now this message of the LORD of hosts came to me:
+Now this message of the LORD of hosts came to me: